Is Texas a Compact State for Nursing?

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (855) 830-2713.

-Texas Compact License
+How to Earn a Texas Compact License

-The University of St. Thomas is in Texas, an NLC state.
-Graduates of our 12-month ABSN program who pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) qualify for a multi-state license!
+After you graduate from nursing school, you must pass the NCLEX and obtain your license.
+Because the University of St. Thomas is in Texas, graduates of our 12-month ABSN program who pass the NCLEX qualify for a multistate license.

 1. Complete an ABSN Program

-Check out these 7 nursing school resources.
+Check out these seven nursing school resources.

 2. Choose a Compact State